Compact and programmable large-scale optical processor in free space: Discussion

 \section{Discussion}

-We have demonstrated a reconfigurable photonic circuit implementing a wide class of unitary transformations.
+We have demonstrated a reconfigurable photonic circuit implementing a wide class of unitary transformations, via optical manipulation at three layers only, corresponding to commercial SLMs.
 Its performance has been validated both with a classical laser source and single photons, implementing more than $300$ processes, eventually coupling single input modes to thousands of output ones.
-We reproduced several features of topological systems, going beyond the results obtained with previous platforms~\cite{Cardano2017, Geraldi19, Derrico20, Derrico20bloch,qmDiColandrea24}, also exploring larger numbersE of steps across 1D and 2D models.
+We reproduced several features of topological systems, going beyond the results obtained with previous platforms~\cite{Cardano2017, Geraldi19, Derrico20, Derrico20bloch,qmDiColandrea24}, also exploring larger numbers of steps across 1D and 2D models.
+The step-by-step analysis of QW dynamics demonstrates the benefit of reconfigurability, setting this platform apart from earlier static implementations.
 The complexity of the explorable evolutions is only limited by the resolution of the devices.
 Deviations from theoretical predictions, which increase as expected with the number of modes, are mainly attributed to the reduced resolution and larger pixel size of the last SLM used in this experiment.

-Our proof-of-concept demonstration lays the basis for future experiments which will benefit from a platform that is programmable and is now ready-to-use.
+Our proof-of-concept demonstration lays the basis for future experiments which will benefit from a platform that is compact, programmable and is now ready-to-use.
 The proposed circuit technology targets translation-invariant operations with increasing complexity by keeping the amount of optical losses the same.
 Combined with reconfigurability, this unique feature will allow us to employ the same platform to explore multi-photon quantum protocols~\cite{paneru2024nonlocal}.